Carmen Sings Monk

 McRae was nominated for the Grammy Award for Best Jazz Vocal Performance, Female at the 33rd Annual Grammy Awards for her performance on this album.

 Release history

-The album was originally released in 1990 on Novus Records (on CD, LP and MC), the first of four subsequent recordings by McRae released on the BMG sublabel, before Novus got defunct in the mid-1990s.
+The album was originally released in 1990 on Novus Records (on CD, LP and MC), the first of four subsequent recordings by McRae released on the BMG sublabel, before Novus became defunct in the mid-1990s.
 McRae herself only saw the release of the following Sarah: Dedicated to You, she died in 1994.
 The recording was reissued three years later on Jazz Heritage, and re-released in 2001 on Bluebird in their First Editions series, another BMG subsidiary, with three additional alternate takes of the studion session (the recording dates could also finally be specified).
 After BMG and Sony America merged (as Sony BMG) and split again, Carmen Sings Monk was reissued in 2017, this time by Sony/Legacy.

 Track listing

 All music composed by Thelonious Monk, lyricists indicated.Due to copyright restrictions the song titles of these standards were modified (with the exception of "'Round Midnight").
 Monk's original titles are indicated after the track titles.